& OTHER THEMES

 Back in the time of the tribes, the Ancestors did not interfere in any way with the rights, privileges, and activities of another person.
 Non-interference quite simply meant that you were not your sister's keeper; thus if someone was on the verge of making a mistake, or acting irresponsibly action was not be taken unless the person was too young to understand, and then discipline was exacted in the form of a gentle story.

 Saving dignity and face was all important in Native cultures.
 Removing yourself from interfering in another life allows each person to remain truthful, and forgiveness (which is acceptance of deeds and thoughts) becomes possible.
-Thus the best way of raising children was by example, and by allowing children to make decisions at an early age.
+In the tribes, children were raised by example, and allowing them to make decisions at an early age.
 A mistake made became the child's responsibility and she would either learn from it or not.
 It was her decision.
-It requires tremendous trust and honour on both sides.
+It requires tremendous respect, trust and honour on both sides.

 In a circle, all members honour and listen without comment or interruption to the story of each speaker.
-The speaker takes all the time she needs.
-When the Talking Stick was passed to the next person, that person would never comment on the previous story, but speak only from his own truth.
+As the speaker you take all the time you need.
+When the Talking Stick is passed to the next person, that person would never comment on your words, but speak only from his own truth.
 In other words, non-interference is practiced as each story is accepted and honoured as a teaching and a truth from the individual speaker.
-Each person, in other words, has the right to stand in her own truth in an atmosphere of sacredness, trust and safety without risk of criticism, shame and judgment from others.
+Each person, in other words, has the right to stand in his own truth in an atmosphere of sacredness, trust and safety without risk of criticism, shame and judgment from others.

-Therefore, there was an intentional slowing down, a conservation of energy in order to conserve physical, spiritual, emotional and physical energy, and to carefully consider all aspects of the situation.
-More often than not, this was done in the form of speeches that contained only facts, not opinions (Trying offering an opinion with no adjectives!).
+Therefore, there is an intentional slowing down, a conservation of energy in order to conserve physical, spiritual, emotional and physical energy, and to carefully consider all aspects of the situation.
+More often than not, this is done in the form of speeches that contain only facts, not opinions (Trying offering an opinion with no adjectives!).
 As the conversation went round and round, the repetitiveness of certain facts start to emerge and eventually become the consensus.

-Important: Consensus did not mean that most participants had to agree; in some cases, it was not the end result that was important, but more the fact that everyone had an opportunity to be involved in the process.
-This method required enormous patience, respect and acute listening skills.
+Important: Consensus did not mean that most participants have to agree; in some cases, it was not the end result that was important, but more the fact that everyone has an opportunity to be involved in the process.
+This method requires enormous patience, respect and acute listening skills.